-- When: The ice rink is open from late October through early March from 8AM to 10PM / The flea market is open Monday through Friday from 11AM to 8PM and weekends from 10AM to 8PM.
+- When: The ice rink is open from late October to early March from 8AM to 10PM / The flea market from Monday to Friday from 11AM to 8PM and weekends from 10AM to 8PM.

-- Price: Free admission (you will have to pay to rent skates if you don't bring them yourself).
+- Price: Free admission (you will have to pay to rent skates if you don't bring your own).